lealtaixe/lealtaixe.github.io/cv.md

    <li> I like to code in MatLab and speed things up with some C++, though I am learning Python right now and I like it!</li>
     <br>

- <li> I have taught courses on tracking, network flows and organized practical courses on panorama stitching and structure-from motion.
-I am excited about the next practical course on Deep Learning that we are organizing!</li>
+ <li> I have taught courses on deep learning, tracking, network flows and organized practical courses on deep learning for computer vision, panorama stitching, structure-from motion.</li>

 </ul> </div>